FrankFK/WoopecGraphics/CONTRIBUTING.md

 Once your PR is merged, your contributions will be publicly visible in this project.

 Congratulations.
-Thank you for improving this proj
+Thank you for improving this project.